Lao National Anthem

-The Lao National Anthem (ເພງຊາດລາວ Pheng Xat Lao, /lo/) is the national anthem of the Lao People's Democratic Republic.
+The Lao National Anthem (Note: ເພງຊາດລາວ, /lo/) was first adopted as the national anthem of the Kingdom of Laos in 1945.
 It was written and composed in 1941 by Thongdy Sounthonevichit.
-It was adopted as the national anthem of the Kingdom of Laos in 1945.
-The original lyrics were revised after the Communists triumphed in the Laotian Civil War and established the Lao People's Democratic Republic in 1975, with the new lyrics written by Sisana Sisane.
+After the Laotian Civil War and the establishment of the Lao People's Democratic Republic in 1975, the original lyrics were revised by Sisana Sisane, and these lyrics remain in use to this day.

 History

-"Lao Hak Xat" or "the patriotic Laos" (ລາວຮັກຊາຕ, Le Patriote Lao), the original lyrics of Pheng Xat Lao written by Maha Phoumi Chittaphong, published in Hymnes & pavillons dʼIndochine, December 1941.
+"Lāo Hák Sā̂t"(ລາວຮັກຊາຕ /lo/; lit.
+'The Lao Patriot'), the original lyrics of the national anthem. written by Maha Phoumi Chittaphong, published in Hymnes & pavillons dʼIndochine, December 1941.

-In 1893, Laos became a protectorate of France within its colonial empire.
-The French claimed their annexation was to protect Laos from "hostile neighbors" such as China and especially Siam, which had been militarily forced to cede Laos to the European colonial power.
+In 1893 Laos became a protectorate of France within its colonial empire.
+The French claimed that their annexation was to protect Laos from "hostile neighbours" such as Qing China – and especially Siam, which had been militarily forced to cede Laos to the European colonial power.
 In reality, France simply ruled Laos as a colony, bringing in Vietnamese to work in its governing.
-The transferring of control from 1 master to another meant that nationalist sentiment did not develop as it did in formerly independent Vietnam.
-The outbreak of the Second World War saw the fall of France to Nazi Germany.
+The transferring of control from one master to another meant that nationalist sentiment did not develop as it did in formerly independent Vietnam.
+The outbreak of World War II saw the fall of France to Nazi Germany.
 The right-wing government in Siam saw this as a possible opportunity to regain formerly Thai territory lost to France, especially the land located on the Thai side of the Mekong River.
 To counteract this, the French colonial government began promoting the re-emergence of Lao nationalism.

-Because of this liberalization, some patriotic songs were composed, each 1 emphasizing Lao "uniqueness".
-"Pheng Xat Lao" was one of them, having been composed by Thongdy Sounthonevichit in 1941 with lyrics written by Maha Phoumi Chittaphong under the name "Lao Hak Xat" (the patriotic Laos).
-It was chosen as the national anthem in 1945, when the king was forced by the Japanese occupiers to declare Laos independent from French rule.
+Due to this liberalisation, some patriotic songs were composed, each one emphasising Lao "uniqueness".
+The Lao National Anthem was one of them, having been composed by Thongdy Sounthonevichit in 1941, with lyrics written by Maha Phoumi Chittaphong under the title "The Lao Patriot" (Le patriote Lao).
+It was chosen as the national anthem in 1945, when the king was forced by Japanese occupiers to declare Laos independent from French rule.
 France regained control of French Indochina after Japan's surrender in 1945.
-In 1947, France granted limited autonomy to Laos within the French Union, and "Pheng Xat Lao" became the national anthem.
+In 1947 France granted limited autonomy to Laos within the French Union, and the Lao National Anthem was officially adopted.

 When the Pathet Lao emerged victorious in the Laotian Civil War in 1975, thanks to North Vietnamese assistance, the communist government abolished the monarchy and changed the lyrics to reflect the ideology of the Marxist government.
-As a result, the anthem became all-encompassing, mentioning all ethnic groups in Laos, instead of focusing on the Lao race and Buddhism.
+As a result, the National Anthem became all-encompassing and egalitarian, mentioning all ethnic groups in Laos, instead of focusing on solely the Lao people and Buddhism.
 The melody was retained.